 Under the new agreement, Ancestry has the opportunity to create up to 506 jobs in Utah over the next nine years.
 The total wages in aggregate are required to exceed 110 percent of the average county wage.
 Projected new state wages over the life of the agreement may be up to $316,971,619 which includes wages, salaries, bonuses and other taxable compensation.
 Projected new state tax revenues as a result of corporate, payroll and sales taxes are estimated to be $12,228,599 over nine years.

 “Ancestry epitomizes the ‘DNA’ of Utah’s tech industry,” said Theresa Foxley, president

-Ancestry may earn up to 20 percent of the new state taxes they will pay over the nine-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit rebate.
-As part of the contract with Ancestry, the GOED Board of Directors has approved a post-performance tax credit rebate not to exceed $2,445,720.
-Each year Ancestry meets the criteria in its contract with the state, it will earn a portion of the total tax credit rebate.
+Ancestry may earn up to 20 percent of the new state taxes they will pay over the nine-year life of the agreement in the form of a post-performance Economic Development Tax Increment Finance (EDTIF) tax credit.
+As part of the contract with Ancestry, the GOED Board of Directors has approved a post-performance tax credit not to exceed $2,445,720.
+Each year Ancestry meets the criteria in its contract with the state, it will earn a portion of the total tax credit.

 The Utah Legislature has authorized economic development incentives in the form of post-performance tax credits.
 Eligible companies work with the Utah Governor’s Office of Economic Development to outline specific performance criteria.
 Once GOED confirms those criteria have been met, companies can receive a refund up to 30 percent of the state taxes they paid for up to 20 years.